 Health administrators are leaders in their organizations.
 Their managerial and financial planning skills are instrumental to the smooth running of their organizations.
 To design, oversee, and manage a population health program, a health administrator must have advanced analytical and technical competencies and superior communication skills.

 Duquesne University’s online Master of Health Administration program offers three concentrations: Population Health; Health Informatics and Data Analytics; and Healthcare Compliance and Risk Management, with curricula tailored to produce graduates who are specialists in their chosen area.
-Students who choose the Population Health concentration will graduate with highly valued expertise in the field.
+Students who choose the Population Health concentration will graduate with a highly valued expertise in the field.
 This concentration includes courses in managerial epidemiology and health promotion, which will equip the health administrator to use data to identify gaps in care and develop and implement programs that enhance the health of populations.

 Learn More About Duquesne University’s Online Master of Health Administration with a Concentration in Population Health